BIBSYSDEV/nva-brage-migration/README.md

 Documentation of this application exits on [Jira]( https://unit.atlassian.net/wiki/spaces/NVAP/pages/2571501733/Brage-NVA+migrerings+Applikasjon)

-## This tool will not convert publications containing cristin-id or publications that are clausuled

 If the dublin_core.xml contains dcvalue with element="identifier" qualifier="cristin", it will be skipped (and logged as error).